Creating the modern Web is more than just code

 Be the first to hear about 2017's lineup

-Missed out on the amazing 2016 event?
-Then signup to our event announcements mailing list (and get a complementary digital copy of our fantastic new magazine, Scroll)
+Missed out on this year's amazing event?
+Signup to our event announcements mailing list to get the first chance to register for 2017, at a great price (and get a complementary digital copy of our fantastic new magazine, Scroll)

 Here's the calibre of speaker from 2016's event.

 Laziness in the Time of Responsive Design